 Compliance to many landlords and building owners is reporting that service visits have taken place but they don't often realise that they are accountable for checking that their contractor can evidence compliance to ensure that tenants are safe and not at risk should a fire occur.
 If non-compliance is found, the landlord or building owner could face criminal prosecution.

 Earlier this year the Smoke Control Association (SCA) introduced stringent criteria committing existing and new members to requirements for installer training, insurances, safety and quality assurance.
-A third party competency scheme for installers, accredited by International Fire Consultants, tailored to the needs of the industry and based on the requirements of BS7346 Part 8 2013 will be launched during 2018.
-Joining this scheme will be a core requirement of membership of the SCA where appropriate.

 SE Controls Corporate Overview